ShivaniSuresh1/DengueGuard-Dengue-Prevention-Website/README.md

 ## Contributing

-We welcome contributions and feedback.
+Contributions and feedback are welcomed.
 If you find issues or have suggestions for improvement, please [open an issue](https://github.com/ShivaniSuresh1/DengueGuard-Dengue-Prevention-Website/issues) or [submit a pull request](https://github.com/ShivaniSuresh1/DengueGuard-Dengue-Prevention-Website/pulls).

 ## License